-While social distancing regulations have been relaxed in some areas, most of us are still largely in stay at home mode.
-That provides an opportunity to start on the entrepreneurial endeavor of your dreams—or at least make some extra money.
+While social distancing regulations have been relaxed in some areas, most of us are still in stay at home mode.
+That provides an opportunity to start on the entrepreneurial endeavor of your dreams—or at least make some extra money with side hustles.

 Today, side hustles are more makeshift and flexible than ever before.
 That flexibility means you have the ability to earn extra income without ever leaving your home.
 Here’s a look at seven side hustles you can do entirely remotely.